SDK Calls & Integration Guide

 The entire process has been completed.

-Here, we obtain the reference to the LiveData onMessage
+Here, we obtain the reference to the LiveData onMessage and start observing it:

 And we react to events as follows: